 This is a good base recipe and I enjoy it for its simplicity and mixture of tastes.

-But if you want to spice it up, or bulk it out, you can add to it more or less whatever you like.
-Some family favourites to throw in are sausages, garlic (well, we do live in Italy!), tomatoes, spinach, mushrooms, bell peppers and onions - not all at the same time though!
+Some family favourites to throw in are sausages, garlic (well, we do live in Italy!), tomatoes, spinach, mushrooms, bell peppers and onions.
+Not all at the same time though!

-It's very rich, and filling enough to eat on its own but if you're feeling particularly decadent - and hungry! - try it with chips (in American terms, fries).
+It's very rich, and filling enough to eat on its own but if you're feeling particularly decadent - and hungry! - try it with small roast potatoes).